jacbop/mbot/README.md

 ```
 Your mBot is going to be unresponsive for several seconds while these tones are played.
 If you put this in a loop, it will play over and over again and you will only be polling every several seconds.
 If you are polling for a button press, you might miss it if you don't time things correctly.

+There is not an easy way around this in Scratch, so just be careful with how you use tones so that you do not wind up polling too slow and undersampling continuous inputs (sensors) or missing events on the binary inputs (switches).

 ### set motor speed
-this returns immediately and will not block, but the motor speed will remain set, even if the program exits.
+this returns immediately and will not block, but the motor speed will remain set and the wheels keep on turning, even after the program exits.
 Remember to set the speed to zero at the end of your program so that the motor does not keep running.
 It is great that this does not block, but it presents a new problem...
 How to do tell the motor to go forward for 5 seconds?
 You can simply set the speed and then add a `wait n sec` afterwards.